GeoscienceAustralia/dea-cogger/README.md

-# NetCDF to Cloud Optimised GeoTIFF Conversion Tool
+# NetCDF to COG Conversion Tool

-Perform NetCDF to COG conversion for synchronising data from NCI file systems to storing on AWS S3.
+Convert Open Datacube NetCDF files to Cloud Optimised GeoTIFFs.

-Convert the NetCDFs that are on NCI `/g/data/` file system and save them to the output path.
+It runs prior to uploading from the NCI file systems to AWS S3.

 Use `dea-cogger` convert to COG: